Thomas Phillips (engineer)

-Thomas Phillips (died 22 November 1693) was an English military engineer of the seventeenth century, who worked with some of the leading naval figures of his period, and was involved in military operations against the French during the Nine Years' War.
+Thomas Phillips (died 22 November 1693) was a Royal Navy officer and engineer who worked with some of the leading naval figures of his period, and was involved in military operations against the French during the Nine Years' War.

 Early years

 Little is known about Phillips's origins and background, though his parents may have been Welsh.
 He is first recorded in 1661, when he was appointed as master gunner of HMS Portsmouth.
 He rose further, passing an examination by the master gunner of England in 1672 and becoming a gunner in the Tower of London.
 The following year in 1673 he was back with the Royal Navy during the closing stages of the First Anglo-Dutch War, serving under Admiral Edward Spragge.
 He was commissioned an ensign in the company of the governor of Portsmouth, George Legge.
 During this period he became an expert on bombardment and fortification and achieved recognition of his abilities as a military engineer.
 He was dispatched to the Channel Islands in 1679–80, where he surveyed and drew up plans of the Islands from a tactical perspective.